CSC207-UofT/course-project-aarves/phase2/progress_report.md

 If **LIST OF LOCATIONS** is selected, a list of locations is presented to the user.
 These locations can be bookmarked, have their reviews accessed, or even have reviews left for them by the user.
 Both the user's bookmarks and reviews they've left appear under their account menu.

-The **account menu** is accessed by the profile picture at the top left, and from it the bookmarks and reviews of a *logged in user* can be viewed.
+The **account menu** is accessed by the profile picture at the top left, and from it the bookmarks and reviews of a *logged-in user* can be viewed.

 ## Clean Architecture
 **_How does our project adhere to Clean Architecture?_**